 - Last day of class – chocolate pencil skirt and this off-red sweater from the ReSale Shop (I wrote more about this sweater HERE).
 Most people would never think of pairing brown and red, but the link makes it work like a charm.
 Wearing matching over and under sweaters down disrupt that column of color, but by blousing the under-sweater so it is shorter than the cardigan, I at least avoid a widening horizontal at the hipline.
 And the scarf pulls attention away from that area anyway.
 The photo it reminds me to go in and taper the skirt a bit so the hemline makes a less dominant horizontal too.

 - Another all-day class – this one a goal-setting event my girlfriend Karen runs every year.
 (Mr. Wonderful says I caught him and asks what other goal even matters?)
-I love the ongoing trend of skin prints, but can’t wear the warm brown/caramel/camel mix, so I was excited to find this black/gray/taupe one a couple of years ago.
-Old taupe tank (at least 10 years, maybe more) and that black infinity sweater (again!) accented with an antiqued silver necklace (the dark detail in the silver relates to the light/dark of the print).
-This is another vintage item in my jewelry collection – from the era when my kids were in high school, so that makes it about 15 years.
-Like scarves, fashion jewelry is n inexpensive investment with a long, long life in your wardrobe.
+I love the ongoing trend of skin prints, but can’t wear the typical warm brown/caramel/camel mix, so I was excited to find this black/gray/taupe one a couple of years ago.
+Old taupe tank (at least 10 years) and that black infinity sweater (again!) accented with an antiqued silver necklace (the dark detail in the silver relates to the light/dark of the print).
+This is another vintage item in my jewelry collection – from the era when my kids were in high school.
+Like scarves, fashion jewelry is an inexpensive investment with a long, long life in your wardrobe.
 Is it time to weed out and polish up your own collection?
 Or start building a collection in the first place?

-- Kick-around day, plus Chinese restaurant dinner with my 96-year-old father-in-law – a long-standing tradition.
+- Kick-around day, plus Chinese dinner with my 96-year-old father-in-law.
 The plaid jeans are a repeat, this time paired with an ultra-soft tunic.
 The top felt a little long, so I tucked one side partially into the waistband for a draped effect.
-This necklace is another one from the kids’ high school days.
-I was a personal shopper for Lord & Taylor back then, making m own shopping almost automatic.
+This necklace is another one from the kids’ high school days when I was a personal shopper for Lord & Taylor.

 - A surprisingly warm January day put me in the mood for a lighter-color look, and this pale blue sweater plus pale taupe skirt felt just right.
-I struggled with show choice – black seemed way to heavy but creamy choices felt too summery.
-Final choice: lighter gray open-toe booties that relate to colors in the scarf and also to my everyday tote.
-This combo taught me 2 lessons.
-First, the sagging pockets made me crazy (see easy fix below) and second, my hormone-enhanced bustline was never again going to fit this cardigan.
-It now looks great on my daughter.
-Oh well … I obviously have plenty of other options in my closet.
+Gray open-toe booties relate to colors in the scarf.
+This combo taught me 3 lessons.
+First, the sagging pockets made me crazy (see easy fix below).
+Second, my hormone-enhanced bustline was never again going to fit this cardigan.
+Third, this color scheme – lovely as it is – is off-balance with my stronger personal coloring.